BattletechModders/RogueTech/CustomAmmoCategories/README.txt

-"NullifyDestoryedLocationDamage": true - if true damage to destroyed locations will be nullified "DestoryedLocationCriticalAllow": true - if false and on hit locations had 0 structure criticals will not be rolled "uiIcons": [ "weapon_up", "weapon_down" ] - some prewarm icons "WeaponPanelBackWidthScale": 1.1,   - width scale for weapon panel background "OrderButtonWidthScale": 0.5,   - width scale for order switch buttons "OrderButtonPaddingScale": 0.3, "SidePanelInfoSelfExternal": false, - if true info side panel panel content about selected unit is controlled by external mod
-  "SidePanelInfoTargetExternal": true - if true info side panel panel content about selected target is controlled by external mod there two methods in API
+"NullifyDestoryedLocationDamage": true - if true damage to destroyed locations will be nullified "DestoryedLocationCriticalAllow": true - if false and on hit locations had 0 structure criticals will not be rolled "uiIcons": [ "weapon_up", "weapon_down" ] - some prewarm icons "WeaponPanelBackWidthScale": 1.45,   - you should avoid change this value "OrderButtonWidthScale": 0.5, - obsolete "OrderButtonPaddingScale": 0.3, - obsolete "SidePanelInfoSelfExternal": false, - if true info side panel content about selected unit is controlled by external mod "SidePanelInfoTargetExternal": true - if true info side panel content about selected target is controlled by external mod there two methods in API
     CustAmmoCategories.CombatHUDInfoSidePanelHelper.SetSelfInfo(AbstractActor actor, Text text)
     CustAmmoCategories.CombatHUDInfoSidePanelHelper.SetTargetInfo(AbstractActor actor,ICombatant target, Text text)